znsio/specmatic-documentation/documentation/service_virtualisation.md

 The above dynamics expectation is exactly as in the previous section except the "delay-in-seconds" param.
 Every request that matches this specific expectation will respond with a 15 second delay.
 On all other requests, Qontract responds immediately.

-### Forward Unrecognized URLs To An Actual Service
+### Forward Unstubbed Requests To An Actual Service

-You can provide a URL to which Qontract will forward all requests with URLs that it does not recognize.
+You can provide a URL to which Qontract will forward all requests which have not been stubbed out.

 This is done by start the stub like this: